foundry-infra/foundry-infra-cs/README.md

 This repository contains a CLI project that can be executed to generate Terraform files for use by the cdk-cli.
 The cdk-cli can deploy these files as real cloud infrastructure.
 This project will be a re-write of [foundry-infra Terragrunt project][foundry-infra] with a focus on improving modularity and simplicity.

+# Pre-Requisites

+- dotnet cli with dotnet 5
+- node and npm

 # Setup

 Run `npm install` to install the cdktf tools.